CMS-LUMI-POG/Normtags/Scripts/README.md

 * validateInputFile.py: A script to validate input data intended for loading into the lumi DB.
 It checks to make sure that all lines are well-formed, that there are no NaN or Inf values, and that the sum of the BX luminosity agrees (reasonably well) with the total luminosity.

 * getNBX.py: A script which takes a list of fills and gets the number of colliding bunches for those fills, comparing WBM data, beam data, and luminometer data.
-See the script itself for further documentation.
-NBX_perFill_2016.csv and NBX_perFill_2017.csv contain this data for 2016 and 2017 fills.
+See the script itself for further documentation and the NBX/ directory for more information about the results of this script.
+NBX_perFill_2015.csv, NBX_perFill_2016.csv, and NBX_perFill_2017.csv contain this data for 2015, 2016, and 2017 fills.

 * compareTwoCSVsFromBRILCALC.py: Get output per BX from brilcalc using normtag filters.
 Probably best in bash script as follows: